antronerds/r2-tutorials/docs/Using_Signatures.md

 7. Depending on your choice R2 will produce a hierarchical clustered heatmap image of the selected gene categories.
-Note that at the right side of the heatmap the red markings indicate in which category a particular gene was represented (Figure 4, box A).
+Note that at the right side of the heatmap the red markings indicate in which category a particular gene was represented (Figure 4).
 In the bottom part of the heatmap a blue-white-red colorscale is depicted for both gene categories.
 We can clearly see the opposing effects of the 2 signatures.
     The fourth colorscale row depicts a weighted score, based on the contributions of both signatures (see point 8).